nxproject/node/docs/README_FOLDERS.md

 are in the format of **/folder/subfolder1/subfoldeer2...**.
 It applies to the following:

 * config
-* genome_source
+* code_folder
 * xxx_folder

-The config and genome_source are not stored in the shared environment settings.
+The config and code_folder are not stored in the shared environment settings.

 [Back to top](../README.md)